MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/03-monitor-ai-services.md

     > **Note** If you have authentication issues when using az commands, you may need to run `az login` before the list keys command will work.

-12. Switch back to the browser containing the Azure portal, and refresh your **Alerts page**.
+13. Refresh your **Alerts page**.
 You should see a **Sev 4** alert listed in the table (if not, wait up to five minutes and refresh again).
-13. Select the alert to see its details.
+14. Select the alert to see its details.

 ## Visualize a metric